Jump to topic

-Examples of approved reports are bound in several hard copied books are available for you to view.
-Please email: MSR@pennstatehealth.psu.edu to request to borrow a book.
+Examples of approved reports can be found under your MSR Course located in SIMBA.
+In addition, there are approved reports in several hard copied books available for you to view.
+Please email MSR@pennstatehealth.psu.edu to request to borrow a book.

 All MSR research involving human participants conducted by Penn State Medical Students MUST be reviewed by the Penn Stated Hershey Institutional Review Board (IRB) before interactions with the subjects can begin; this is Penn State policy, and required by federal rules and regulations carrying the weight of law.
 Violations of these rules and regulations are a serious matter, and can put all human subjects research at Penn State College of Medicine and Penn State Health in jeopardy.

 Human research is any interaction with humans that involves data collection and analysis.
 This includes questionnaires, surveys, interviews, focus groups, etc., as well as scientific studies of normal or abnormal physiology and development, studies that evaluate the safety, effectiveness, or usefulness of a medical product, procedure, or intervention, and studies that involve any invasive procedures.
 Research in medical education that you intend to report publicly (for example, in an MSR Final Report) does require IRB approval.